appwrite/rfc/010-anonymous-login.md

   - If no account was found with provided E-Mail Adress:
     - Save E-Mail Adress
     - Save Password
-  - If account was found with the provided E-Mail Adress:
+  - If an account was found:
-    - Ditch user ID from the anonymous Account and migrate every reference in the Database to the old user ID.
-    - Update current Token to new user ID.
+    - Throws an error

 ### Prior art